Sickle Cell Disease Treatment Combines Clinical Excellence and a Personal Connection

 Although the survival rate and quality of life for people with SCD has improved thanks to new medications, an entirely new approach — called gene therapy — holds promise as a more targeted and effective treatment.
 In December 2023, the U.S. Food and Drug Administration (FDA) approved the first cell-based gene therapies for people 12 years and older.

-Dr. Cancio and her MSK colleagues will soon be among the first to have access to one of these therapies, known as Casgevy®.
+MSK Kids is the first hospital in the New York City region to offer one of these therapies, known as Casgevy®.
 It’s the first approved treatment to modify a patient’s own blood stem cells using a type of new genome editing technology called CRISPR, which is revolutionizing research and medicine.
 Stem cells are removed from the body, and the sickle gene is changed or edited to help restore the cells’ ability to make healthy red blood cells.
 The treated stem cells are then infused back into the patient.

 A major benefit of gene therapy is that the patient is their own cell donor.
 “Not having to find a donor is a huge advantage because patients with SCD don’t always have a sibling who is perfectly matched and healthy enough to donate their cells,” says Dr. Cancio, who studies gene therapy in clinical trials for people with SCD.
 “And African Americans and Hispanics are less represented in the bone marrow registry, so it’s harder to find an unrelated matched donor.”